triggerdotdev/examples/changelog-generator/README.md

-# Changelog generator using theClaude Agent SDK and Trigger.dev
+# Changelog generator using the Claude Agent SDK and Trigger.dev

 An AI agent that explores GitHub commits, investigates unclear changes by fetching diffs on demand, and generates developer-friendly changelogs.
 Built with the Claude Agent SDK and Trigger.dev.